yguitton/training-material/topics/sequence-analysis/tutorials/mafft_varvamp_linkage/tutorial.md

 >
 > 1. What makes VarVAMP so useful?
 > 2. For which types of amplification techniques can VarVAMP produce primers?
+> 3. As mentioned earlier, VarVAMP can produce different kind of outputs.
+In the Analysis log, wh
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 VarVAMP can produces highly personalized primers for a large number of viruses.
 > > 2.
 PCR, NGS, qPCR
+> > 3.
 > {: .solution}
 >
 {: .question}